The Nagaland People, are some of the most interesting I met in India.

-Nagaland was quite honestly like no where else I had ever visited in India, or even travelled before.
+Nagaland was quite honestly like no where else I had ever visited, or even travelled before.
 It was like going back in time to a place before wifi, before the 21st century, a real adventure I could sink my teeth into.

 Little did I know, as my bumpy bus meandered through the state of Nagaland, that I was going to enter my biggest and most challenging adventure of all.

-Here I met head hunters with facial tattoos, chief tribal kings who smoked opium all day, listened to Christian hymns float through the air, camped out for Hornbill festival and stayed in Longwa, a village which was as remote as you could get on the border of Myanmar.
+Here I met all sorts of Nagaland people: head hunters with facial tattoos, chief tribal kings who smoked opium all day, listened to Christian hymns float through the air, camped out for Hornbill festival and stayed in Longwa, a village which was as remote as you could get on the border of Myanmar.

-Here’s the photos from Nagaland that will blow your mind; book a ticket and don’t look back!
+Here’s some photos of Nagaland people that will blow your mind; book a ticket to Nagaland and don’t look back!

 For some context, please read my other honest and informative articles on Nagaland;